-- Have you ever decided to stop drinking or using, only to find that you can’t for any length of time ?
+- Have you ever decided to stop drinking or using drugs, only to find that you can’t for any length of time ?

-- Is your drinking or using causing problems in your relationships and at home ?
+- Is your drinking/drug use causing problems in your relationships and at home ?

 - Do you make promises to yourself and others that you will stop ?